- 11/01/20 | Adjusted: 03/11/22 | 0 files

 4. Working in community with others, especially BIPOC.

-Primary Audience: K-12 ELA/Literacy Teachers
+Primary Audience: K-12 ELA/Literacy Teachers (or those who support teachers)

 In this course you will learn about the four pillars of #DisruptTexts and how to use these principles to evaluate and adjust your instruction towards anti-racist teaching.
 In particular, you will: